jaak-s/BayesianDataFusion.jl/docs/index.md

 ```
 result = macau(RD, output = "/home/user/mylatent", output_beta = true)
 ```
-The beta matrices can be read similarly to latent matrix files using `read_binary_float32`.
+The beta matrices can be read similarly to latent matrix files by using `read_binary_float32`.

 # Efficient storage of sparse matrices
 The package also includes functions for writing and reading binary format for sparse matrix.